 That said, many of the exercises you find in the book are exercises that also provide relief if done well.
 In particular, all the exercises with a horizontal back (on all fours or lying down) help you to maintain the mobility of the spine without putting any weight on it: this is step 1 in case of pain, because the movement induces blood circulation and therefore oxygenation of the tissues.
 Relaxation exercises also serve this purpose, as long as you remain within your comfort zone (i.e. you do not hurt yourself: pain would generate a contraction reflex that you would like to avoid at all costs).

 On a global scale, what should we do now?

 I believe that there are three areas of work: companies, schools and families.

-TRAIN YOUR POSTURE © Un site par Axxun
+Training Institute for Posture and Movement © Un site par Axxun